The Little Rascals Christmas Special

-The Little Rascals' Christmas Special is an animated Christmas television special based on the Our Gang comedies of the 1920s-40s.
+The Little Rascals' Christmas Special is an American animated Christmas television special based on the Our Gang comedies of the 1920s-40s.
 The special was produced by King World Productions, and first aired December 3, 1979 on NBC.
 It is a spoof of the 1905 O. Henry short story The Gift of the Magi.

 Plot

 Spanky (Philip Tanzini) and Porky (Robby Kiger)'s mother (Darla Hood) is a single mother during the Depression.
 Money is tight with very little left over to buy anything nice.
 When the boys overhear Mom talking on the phone about a blue comet, they think she is ordering for them a Blue Comet train set for the holidays.
-However, Mom was talking about the train, but rather a vacuum cleaner.
-Realizing that she confused her sons, she exchanges a coat she had ordered for the train.
-When she gets sick and the boys realize the truth, they enlist the help of the gang to raise the money to get the coat back.
-Meanwhile, two neighborhood bullies steal the train set so now there are no gifts for the boys or their mom.
-A grouchy Salvation Army Santa (Jack Somack) arrives to spread cheer.
+However, Mom was talking about a vacuum cleaner brand instead.
+Unable to break the truth to her sons, she exchanges a coat she had ordered for the train.
+When she gets sick and the boys realize why she has no coat, they enlist the help of the gang to raise the money to get the coat back.
+But every plan to raise money fails miserably, mainly because of the kids' stupidity.
+Then two neighborhood bullies steal the train set.
+A grouchy Salvation Army Santa (Jack Somack) had been following the kids' plight the whole time.
+In the end, the Santa buys a new coat for Spanky and Porky's mother, and makes the bullies return the train set.